Learning Chinese at DLI in Monterey, California

 The Defense Language Institute (DLI)

-Learning Chinese at (DLI) in Monterey, California, during the late 1960s was a challenging and rewarding experience which greatly changed my life.
+Learning Chinese at the Defense Language Institute (DLI) in Monterey, California, during the late 1960s was a challenging and rewarding experience which greatly changed my life.
 It awakened a dormant interest in acquiring foreign languages for listening and speaking knowledge, and also presented a portal for learning about non-western cultures in the world.
 Upon graduation from my Chinese Mandarin class, I had basic proficiency in both listening and speaking.
 I was now prepared to apply my language skills at a military assignment in Taiwan.

 Early Experiences Studying Foreign languages

-Since a boy, I have always had an interest in foreign languages.
-In high school I studied Latin and Spanish for two years each, and I was also in the Foreign Language Club.
+As a boy, I always had an interest in foreign languages.
+In high school, I studied Latin and Spanish for two years each, and I was also in the Foreign Language Club.
 These early experiences in studying foreign languages were aimed at learning for reading knowledge only.
 There weren't any listening or speaking exercises in my Spanish classes, and I really can't recall learning much about Spanish culture.

 In college, I studied German for three semesters and French for one semester.
 These languages were not learned to obtain conversational fluency, but rather to acquire reading knowledge necessary for research in chemistry.